 I expected to love it.
-After all, I loved Bossypants, written by Poehler’s wife-in-comedy Tina Fey.
+After all, I loved Bossypants, written by Poehler’s work wife Tina Fey.
 I love books by strong, funny, honest women.
 I love memoirs.
 Right from the outset, it ticked all of the right boxes.
 I had read that it was received with mixed reviews upon release – critics liked some parts and hated others, apparently.
 But isn’t that just life?
 I had high hopes.

 Well: sometimes, I chuckled.
 Sometimes, it seemed a bit self-help-y.
 Sometimes, Poehler made a really good point.
-Sometimes, she name dropped a probably-famous person, but I didn’t know of them so it went right over my head.
+Sometimes, she name-dropped a probably-famous person, but I didn’t know of them so it went right over my head.
 It was a mixed bag, really.

 Yes Please didn’t feel as much like reading as it did An ExperienceTM.
 It’s more of a scrapbook than a memoir; there’s full-colour photographs and letters from friends and extracts from television scripts.
 There’s no cohesive narrative, it’s a series of essays and letters and anecdotes plucked from the life of a famous person.